dns-violations/dns-violations/README.md

 ## Submission
 Anyone can submit a DNS violation and request a _DVE_, this is done as a pull request or an issue.
-If submitted as a markdown file, add it under the year directory and will the full `DVE-YEAR-NUMBER.md` filename.
+If submitted as a markdown file, add it under the year directory and with the full `DVE-YEAR-NUMBER.md` filename.

 ### Format
 The format is Markdown with the following suggested headers, which are not